CGS-WEBSITES/drunagor_app_front/The_Scroll_of_Gratitude.md

 Let this scroll stand as a tribute to their valor and creativity.
 May the echoes of their legacy inspire countless adventurers to embark on quests of their own, forging new legends in the ever-expanding universe of Drunagor.

-*— The Keepers of the Drunagor Companion App*

 ## Eternal Gratitude

 To each hero who has lent their skill and wisdom to this grand endeavor: your contributions shine like stars in the night sky, guiding us on our own epic journey.
 Your selfless acts have transformed lines of code into a legacy of innovation and camaraderie.